djalbat/juxtapose/README.md

 example.click(); // ...but this will not.
 ```

 It is important to realise with this pattern that what is returned by the `render()` method will *not* be an instance of the class you have just defined.
 It will be an instance of whatever class is referenced by the JSX returned by the `render()` method, or an instance of the `Element` class if the tag name is lower case.
-The utility of this pattern really only lies in the fact that it allows JSX to be encapsulated, together with some additional functionality that can be easily referenced.
+The utility of this pattern really only lies in the fact that it allows JSX to be encapsulated together with some additional functionality that can be easily referenced.

-### Custom elements that extend an existing EasyUI class
+### Extending an EasyUI class

-This is the preferred pattern, and is exactly what is used to add JSX support to the EasyUI projects themselves.
+This is the preferred pattern and is the way that JSX support has been added to the EasyUI elements themselves.
 You can extend any EasyUI class, including the `Element` class.
 Use the static `fromProperties()` factory method and from there invoke the `fromProperties()` method of the class you are extending:

 ```js
 const easyui = require('easyui'),